 *Katie from Wellness Mama has a new book about this very subject.
-You should definitely check it out!
+I recommend checking it out.

 We’re all human

-Obviously, as I have a blog called “How to Detox Your Life”, I am very passionate about eliminating toxins – in my body, in foods that I eat, in the products that I use, in my home and in my life in general.
+Obviously, as I have this website called “How to Detox Your Life”, I am very passionate about eliminating toxins – in my body, in foods that I eat, in the products that I use, in my home and in my life in general.

 I certainly give it my best shot.
-But it is stressful sometimes.
-Sometimes I think about how easy it used to be, and how it would be so much easier to revert to those easier times.
-Times when I used to use any products I wanted and eat anything I wanted.
+But it’s stressful sometimes.
+Sometimes I think about how easy it used to be, and how it would be so much easier to revert to those easier times – times when I used to use any products I wanted and eat anything I wanted.
 Ahh…those were the days.

 I know I’m doing myself, and my family, a favor.
-But sometimes it is difficult.
+But sometimes it’s difficult.
+I get it.

 You know, you follow bloggers, you read their posts and you think “geez, they’ve got it all together”.
 Well, not quite.
-Now, really we all know that no one has it all together (at least not all the time), but it’s still hard to imagine when everything we see and hear is all good.
+Now, really we all know that no one has it all together (at least not all the time), but it’s still hard to imagine when everything we see and hear is all good and seems so perfect.